-- an operating lease is probably the more standard form of lease in that you buy the right to exclusive use of the assets for the duration of the lease agreement – for as long as your construction project lasts, perhaps – and return the plant, machinery or equipment to the lessee at the end of the lease;
+An operating lease is the more standard form of lease.
+You buy the right to exclusive use of the assets for the duration of the lease agreement and return the plant, machinery or equipment at the end of the lease.

-- a finance lease also gives you the right to exclusive use of the plant, machinery or equipment but, at the end of the lease agreement, you may also be given the option to buy the assets concerned.
+A finance lease also gives you the right to exclusive use of the plant, machinery or equipment.
+But, at the end of the lease agreement, you may be given the option to buy the assets concerned.

-Probably the most traditional form of construction asset finance is hire purchase (HP) – a combination, just as the term suggests, of both leasing or hire and eventual purchase.
+Probably the most traditional form of construction asset finance is hire purchase (HP).
+This is a combination of both leasing or hire and eventual purchase.

 How does construction HP finance work?

-- typically, a deposit of around 10% of the purchase price of the asset is paid and followed by equal monthly instalments throughout the hire purchase agreement;
+Typically, a deposit of around 10% of the purchase price of the asset is paid.
+Followed by equal monthly instalments throughout the hire purchase agreement.

-- hire purchase agreements are available for all manner of construction equipment, plant and machinery, while applications and approvals are typically swift – subject, of course, to the relevant creditworthiness checks.
+Hire purchase agreements are available for all manner of construction equipment, plant and machinery.
+Applications and approvals are typically swift – subject, of course, to the relevant creditworthiness checks.

-For some items of construction plant, machinery and equipment you may have a desire for outright purchase and ownership from the word go.
+For some items of construction plant, machinery and equipment you may have a desire for outright purchase and ownership.

-In that case, the appropriate construction asset finance may be by way of a straight forward business loan.
+In that case, the appropriate construction asset finance may be a straight forward business loan.

-Some loans are secured against the assets themselves, for instance, while some borrowing can be unsecured – please ask us about the size of the loan you have in mind and the repayment period you envisage.
+Some loans are secured against the assets themselves, while some borrowing can be unsecured.

-Business loans may be available from banks and other traditional institutions.
-Increasingly these days, however, alternative finance providers are in the business of arranging mostly unsecured loans repayable over the short-term in a bid to make construction financing easy to access and flexible, so that it meets a business owner’s needs.
+Business loans are available from banks and other traditional institutions.
+However, alternative finance providers are increasingly in the business of arranging mostly unsecured loans repayable over the short-term in a bid to make construction financing easy to access and flexible.